 - Wash the uncooked black rice thoroughly.
 Add the black rice and water into a small saucepan and bring to a boil over medium to high heat.
 Cover the saucepan and reduce to a simmer for 30 minutes.
 Once it’s cooked, turn the heat off and let it sit for a further 10 minutes.

 - Wash the purple broccolini and pat dry.
 Trim 2 cm off the ends of the purple broccolini stems.
 In a medium sized mixing bowl, coat it with 2 tbsp of olive oil and season with salt.
 On a sheet pan, lay the purple broccolini out evenly and place in the oven at 180°C or 350°F for 15 minutes.
 Remove and set aside to cool.

 - Snap off the woody ends of the asparagus and discard.
 Cut asparagus into 3, diagonally.
 Blanch in boiling hot water for 1.5 minutes.
-Remove and run under cold running water to stop the cooking process.
+Drain in a colander and run under cold running water to stop the cooking process.
 Pat dry.

 - Cut the bacon rashers into very small bits, preferably square..
 Add 30g of butter to a fry pan and crisp bacon for 5 minutes.
 Add a further 30g of butter and add the panko breadcrumbs.
 Fry for another 5 minutes or until golden brown.
 Set aside to cool.

 - Using a mortar and pestle, grind the anchovies until it forms a paste.

 - Add 3 tbsp of olive oil, red wine vinegar and juice of ½ a lemon.
 Mix and grind until well combined.